 - A. Owners, trainer and exhibitors are responsible for knowing and complying with all rules herein, as well as knowing and complying with the Federal and State regulations pertaining to the showing of gaited horses, e.g., United States Department of Agriculture's (USDA) Horse Protection Act (HPA).
 Failure to follow show rules may result in RMHA Board disciplinary action. - B. All horses shown in RMHA sanctioned classes, must be a registered Rocky Mountain Horse.
 (See D below).
 All horses shown under saddle must be three years old or older and certified. - C. Certified to breed grade mares, are NOT eligible to show. - D. All horses three years old and older must have evidence of having been certified in order to breed and/or show, e.g. gold seal and certification date on the front of Certificate of Registration.
 An original or legible copy of the Registration must be shown upon request at any RMHA sanctioned classes, events and shows. - E. All information on the Certificate of Registration MUST be current, correct and officially recorded with the RMHA, i.e., owner, transfers, name change, certification, etc. Records falsified (also an RMHA Bylaws violation) by an owner, trainer, or exhibitor will result in disqualifying the horse.
 All awards for the show will be withdrawn.
 Penalties imposed following a hearing may include temporary or permanent suspension of membership(s). - F. Without exception, all owners, trainers and exhibitors entering horses into RMHA sanctioned classes, events and shows must be current RMHA members in good standing and must not be on any suspension(s) either with the regulatory commission (USDA) or with the RMHA. - G. At all RMHA sanctioned classes, events and shows, juveniles, farms, stables, corporations, and/ or partnerships are REQUIRED to have an adult RMHA member who is in good standing, accept the responsibility by affixing their signature as the responsible party, being the duly authorized agent, officer, owner, parent or guardian to entry forms, and other required documents associated with the showing of horses. - H. For the purposes of all RMHA horses shows only, the age of a RMH shall be computed on the basis of a calendar year starting on January 1st of the year foaled.
 A RMH is considered a weanling during the calendar year born and a yearling during the first calendar year following its foaling date regardless of the time of the year foaled. - I. Exhibitors in Ladies' or Men's classes shall be restricted to those exhibitors who are 18 years old or older.
-Juveniles are 17 years old and under and must show in designated Youth Classes only. - J. Exhibitor's Cards (Youth, Novice, Amateur, AOT and Professional) are valid from January 1st through December 31st of the current year.
-A change of status during the year causes a loss of high points under the prior exhibitor status.
-Exhibitor Card applications must be filed with the Show Advisory Committee.
-Exhibitor cards are available through show managers, RMHA Headquarters, and card applications are available on the RMHA website. - K. Only specifically authorized and identified Show Judging Committee personnel, the show manager and/or RMHA Executive Director are allowed to communicate with judges during a RMHA sponsored or affiliated show.
+Juveniles are 17 years old and under and must show in designated Youth Classes only. - J. An exhibitor's Status (Youth, Novice, Amateur and Professional) will be declared when they renew or obtain a new membership.
+That status is valid based on their membership start/end date.
+Any change in status during a current competition year will cause a loss of high points in that year.
+Memberships can be obtained at competitions and through in the RMHA office or online. - K. Only specifically authorized and identified Show Judging Committee personnel, the show manager and/or RMHA Office Manager are allowed to communicate with judges during a RMHA sponsored or affiliated show.